mahmoudessalat/Supervised-Heart-Rate-monitoring/ReadMe.md

 % Electrical Engineering Department, Sharif University of Technology
 %                              Tehran, Iran
 %
-% For any problem, contact me at esalat_mahmoud@ee.sharif.edu
+% For any problem, contact me at mahmoudessalat@ucla.edu
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Instructions to Use:
 1)create a New folder and rename it to DATASET and place it in the downloaded codes directory